Volvo FM: Facelifts

 In 2010, Volvo released the completely facelifted FM.
 The facelift which adds the new styling and added engines.
 It was the first time fitted with LED daytime running lights.
 Also, Volvo launched its related to the FM, the FMX.

 The facelift version based on the FM was unveiled on 19 March 2013, and made its first public appearance was in April at the 2013 Commercial Vehicle Show in the UK.
 It also comes standard with the Volvo Dynamic Steering System.
 It features a choice of two headlights (a halogen HID and a projector HID) both borrowed from the current generation FH.
 It also adopts a refreshed grille, and the redesigned dashboard with a choice of two digital dials and two analogue gauges, as well as a new steering wheel and an infotainment system.
 It is available with a choice of carry-over engines with Euro-VI.
 Sales began in September 2013.
 As of 2020, the previous facelift model continues to be offered in selected markets when the third generation FM unveiled, now marketed as Volvo FM Classic.

+In 2017 Volvo introduced FM440 and FH520 ballast tractors with company fitted ballast box as per the new Automotive Research Association of India regulations to register N3 category vehicles with ballast weights to tow hydraulic modular trailers for oversize load transport only Volvo and Scania provided heavy-duty tractors with company fitted ballast box.

 Third generation (2020–present)

-The third generation FM which made its debut on 27 February 2020.
-It is the first new models launched under the brand's recently President Roger Alm.
+The third generation FM, which made its debut on 27 February 2020.
+It is the first new models launched under the brand's recently President, Roger Alm.
 It is available in each configuration, including a Globetrotter high roof version.

 The third generation FM features a new LED headlights, combined with halogen and projector units borrowed from the refreshed FH.
 It also retains a new generation steering wheel, a fully-digital instrument cluster, and a large touchscreen infotainment system.

-The third generation FM finally began sales later in 2020.
+There is an electric version that has a range of 450 km, that is sold along with the new FH electric.
+The EV version has a more closed-up grille compared to the conventional internal combustion version.

+In India, new generations of the FM trucks were launched in 2021 with FM and FMX line up.
+FMX available in off road and on road tipper trucks and FM available in tractor as FM420 4x2 and FM500 Puller 6x4 as ballast tractor, replacing the outgoing FH520 Puller 6x4 in the nation.